April 2005 Cairo terrorist attacks

-The April 2005 attacks were three related incidents that took place in the city of Cairo, Egypt, on 7 April and 30 April 2005.
+Three related attacks took place in Cairo, Egypt, on 7 and 30 April 2005.
 While the first killed three bystanders, the latter two incidents are generally considered to have been minor, in that they caused no loss of life other than those of the perpetrators and appear not to have been planned.
 Neither sophisticated methods nor sophisticated materials were used in the incidents, and the Egyptian authorities have consistently described the attacks as "primitive".

 First incident: Khan el-Khalili

 Building damaged by the April 7 blast.

 On Thursday, 7 April 2005, a suicide bomber detonated an explosive device on Sharia al-Moski in Islamic Cairo, near the al-Hussein Mosque and Khan el-Khalili, a major souq popular with tourists and Egyptians alike.
 Three foreign tourists (two French and one American) [(Alex Mirandette)] were killed, and 11 Egyptians and seven other overseas visitors were injured.

 Egyptian police identified the bomber as Muhammad Sobhi Ali Jidan, originally from Qalyubia Governorate in northern Egypt, but then living in the north Cairo district of Shobra.